Reef aquarium: Water chemistry

-Trace elements can become depleted by marine livestock and filtration, and can be replenished during a water change.
+Trace elements can become depleted by marine livestock and filtration, but can be replenished during a water change.

 Safety

 Large volumes of electrically conductive salt water, complex plumbing, and numerous electrical appliances housed in close proximity certainly pose a significant risk of damage to both person and property and require close attention to safety.
 All equipment should be used according to manufacturer instructions.
 Electrical equipment should be placed above water level whenever possible, and drip loops should always be used.
 Circuit limits should never be exceeded and all appliances should be plugged into ground fault circuit interrupter (GFCI) outlets.
 These can be purchased at any hardware store and are relatively easy to install.
 Plug in GFCI power strips are also readily available.
 Home monitoring equipment with water sensors can also be adapted for the home aquarist and used to alert the owner of power outages or water overflows.
 This equipment can allow for timely intervention in a potential disaster and provides an added sense of security for frequent travelers.